 The battalion left Italy on 11th April 1944 with 201 Guards Brigade, arriving back in Liverpool on 22nd April.
 The battalion served in a training role for the rest of the war, providing reinforcements for the two Irish Guards battalions in the Guards Armoured Division, fighting in north-west Europe.

 The following were the unit's Commanding Officers during its service in Italy.

 |25 February 1943 - 09 April 1944||Lieutenant-Colonel C.A.
 Montagu-Douglas-Scott DSO||Left the battlaion when it returned to the UK and took command of 28 Infantry Brigade.|

 When the battalion arrived in Italy in December 1943 campaign it was organised as a standard British infantry battalion as per WE II/233/2.
 Its rifle companies were named No. 1, No.2, No.3 and No.4 ,

 Due to heavy casualties at the end of January and early February at Anzio the battalion served as a two rifle company (No.2 and No.3) from mid-February and remained at this state until it left the Anzio Bridgehead on 7th March 1944.

 As part of the reorganisation of the Guards units in Italy, it was decided to return 201 Guards Brigade to the UK.
-Due to the lack of Irish Guards reinforcements in Italy it was decided to replace 1 Irish Guards with 3 Coldstream Guards in 24 Guards Brigade and return the Irish Guards to the UK with 201 Guards Brigade.
+Due to the lack of Irish Guards reinforcements in Italy it was decided to replace 1 Irish Guards with 3 Coldstream Guards in 24 Infantry Brigade (Guards) and return the Irish Guards to the UK with 201 Guards Brigade.

 The following are the files in the National Archives that cover the unit's service in Italy.